CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise02-dev.md

     ![Picture](./images1/Ex7-02.png)

-1. Navigate to the Azure portal and search for uniquenameSentinel Log analytics workspace and click on Logs
+1. Navigate to the Azure portal and search for uniquenameSentinel Log analytics workspace and click on Logs.

     ![Picture](./images1/Ex7-05-az.png)